keboola/developers-docs/extend/common-interface/folders.md

 - If `defaultBucket` (see [below])(#default-bucket) is specified, it applies only to the [Docker extension](/extend/docker/).
 The table will be uploaded to a bucket whose name is created from the extension and configuration names.
-- If the output mapping is specified (through the UI, usually), and its *source* matches the physical file name in the `/data/out/tables` folder, the *destination* is the name of the table in Storage.
+- If the output mapping is specified (through the UI, usually) and its *source* matches the physical file name in the `/data/out/tables` folder, the *destination* is the name of the table in Storage.
 An output mapping which cannot be matched to a physical file produces an error (i.e. fulfilling the output mapping is mandatory).
 - If a [manifest file](/extend/common-interface/manifest-files/) exists, it can specify the *destination* of the table in Storage if no output mapping is present.
-- If none of the above options are used, the destination is defined by the name of the file (e.g. `out.c-data.my-table.csv` will create a *my-table* table in the *out-c-data* bucket).
+- If none of the above options are used, the destination is defined by the name of the file (for example, `out.c-data.my-table.csv` will create a *my-table* table in the *out-c-data* bucket).
 The filename must have at least two dots.
 - If neither rule can be applied, an error is thrown.